 CARAFATE (sucralfate) by AbbVie is clinical pharmacology sucralfate is only minimally absorbed from the gastrointestinal tract.
-Approved for gastritis.
 First approved in 1993.

-CARAFATE (sucralfate) is an oral aluminum complex suspension approved for gastritis treatment that works through local gastrointestinal action rather than systemic absorption.
-It forms an ulcer-adherent complex that protects the ulcer site from acid, pepsin, and bile salt attack while inhibiting pepsin activity by 32%.
-The drug is minimally absorbed, with small amounts excreted renally, and provides 14-16 mEq of acid-neutralizing capacity per gram dose.
+CARAFATE (sucralfate) is an oral aluminum complex suspension approved in 1993 for duodenal ulcer healing.
+It works through local gastrointestinal action by forming an ulcer-adherent protective complex that shields the ulcer site from acid, pepsin, and bile salts.
+Sucralfate is minimally absorbed systemically and excreted primarily in urine.

 CLINICAL PHARMACOLOGY Sucralfate is only minimally absorbed from the gastrointestinal tract.
 The small amounts of the sulfated disaccharide that are absorbed are excreted primarily in the urine.
 Although the mechanism of sucralfate's ability to accelerate healing of duodenal ulcers remains to be…